 More about Vantage Point Trading

 Cory Mitchell, CMT began his professional trading career in 2005 as a strictly for profit trader on a proprietary trading desk.
 No clients, no phones, just pure trading ….a man, his wits, a computer and the market… and to this day that is what I do.
 Putting private (and formerly firm) capital on the line everyday, in the trenches, with the only goal being to extract a profit.
 If I don’t make a profit I don’t get paid.
 I don’t get management fees, a salary, bonuses or health benefits.
-My livelihood comes from being able to pull profits out of the market day after day….for the last 7 years..and likely for the next 60.
+My livelihood comes from being able to pull profits out of the market day after day….since 2005..and likely for the next 60 years.

 After trading for about a year, I realized that I could not just pound at my buy and sell keys all day.
 Sometimes there just weren’t good opportunities present.
 So I started a group on Myspace (remember that relic?) where I posted my day trades, analysis and thoughts.
 This gave me something to do when there were no good opportunities.
 It helped others and it helped me to clarify my own views on market conditions and strategies.
 The group ballooned, quickly attracting a couple thousand day traders.
 But alas, as Myspace slowly became something akin to the current Plenty of Fish I decided to move my “journal” to my own website.
 And so Vantage Point Trading was born.